-During the autumn of 2015, the information the asylum process was not always communicated correctly, which negatively affected the asylum seekers, especially unaccompanied minors (ibid.).
+The right to information and, in particular, knowledge of the asylum process is fundamental to an asylum seeker's legal certainty (SOU, 2017:23).
+During the autumn of 2015, this information was not always communicated correctly, which negatively affected the asylum seekers, especially unaccompanied minors (ibid.).
 When the asylum seekers arrived at ferry terminals and railway stations in Sweden, there was limited or no information available in their languages (SOU, 2017:286).
 This caused confusion as to who the volunteers on site were and how the asylum process worked.
 Consequently, rumours and disinformation circulated among the newly arrived (ibid).
 There was a shortage of interpreters during the fall of 2015 and many asylum seekers, in particular the unaccompanied minors, were thus not given information about their rights in their own language (SOU, 2017:386).
 Written information was often given in English, although not everyone could speak English.
-There were examples of unaccompanied minors that registered their asylum applications with the Swedish Migration Agency, but that did not understand that this meant that they were seeking asylum in Sweden (ibid).
-Indeed, one of the most highly publicised vulnerable groups in this instance were unaccompanied minors. autumn 2015, it could take several weeks or even months until a legal guardian was appointed.
+The lack of information caused the reception of the asylum seekers to disintegrate at the very fundamental stage of a legally certain reception.
+There are examples of unaccompanied minors that registered their asylum applications with the Swedish Migration Agency, but that did not understand that this meant that they were seeking asylum in Sweden (ibid).

+Indeed, one of the most highly publicised vulnerable groups in this instance were unaccompanied minors.
+Children are supposed to receive information about their rights from their legal guardian (SOU, 2017:385).
+The United Nations Committee on the Rights of the Child has called on Sweden to ensure that a legal guardian is appointed within 24 hours of the unaccompanied child's arrival.
+During the autumn 2015, it could take several weeks or even months until a legal guardian was appointed.
+Not all children knew that they were entitled a legal guardian.
 The municipalities also failed to make satisfactory checks on the qualifications and background of those who were chosen as legal guardians and have stated that in some cases unsuitable persons were appointed the role.
-The confusion around legal guardians further delayed the children's' asylum processes (SOU, 2017:385).
+The confusion around legal guardians further delayed the children's asylum processes (ibid.).

 The official reports confirm that unaccompanied minors were considered the most vulnerable group of the newly arrived asylum seekers during the autumn of 2015.
-In media reports (Bodin, 2016).
-In addition, 'missing unaccompanied children' became another particular vulnerable group (Sidner and Morales, 2018; Olsson and El-Mochantaf, 2015).
-On the same note, the United Nations Committee on the Rights of the Child has criticised Sweden for the disappearance of unaccompanied children and has pointed to the inaction of authorities following these disappearances (SOU, 2017:372).
+In media reports at the time, the discourse on vulnerable groups among the asylum seekers was likewise mainly focused on the unaccompanied minors.
+Dagens Nyheter, a Swedish daily newspaper, published an interview with the Head of the Border Police, Patrik Engström, reflecting on the situation in 2015: